 employees are proud of their workspace

 What do your employees’ work areas look like?
-It is stark and pristine, or messy and disorganized?
-Or maybe it’s a clean space with a little of both, with personal pictures and items thrown into the mix?
-How an employee’s workspace looks depends largely on how they work best, but a dirty, slovenly space is a clue all’s not well in the land.
+Stark and pristine, or messy and disorganized?
+Or maybe a clean space with a little of both, with personal pictures and items thrown into the mix?
+How an employee’s workspace looks depends largely on how they work best, but a dirty, chaotic space is a clue all’s not well in the land.
 A clean workspace is a healthy, productive workspace demonstrating pride in a job well done.
-A dirty, disorganized workspace not only impacts the quality of work but it’s unhealthy.
+A dirty, disorganized workspace impacts the quality of work and is unhealthy.
 An organization that promotes health as a critical element of its success is one that actively cares about its workers.

 employees are loyal

-Are your employees optimistic, in spite of the anxiety of fluctuating economies and political landscapes?
+Are your employees optimistic despite the anxiety of fluctuating economies and political landscapes?
 If business is rocky, can they count on a calm, firm, focused hand at the helm?
 Are they confident in leadership’s ability to guide them through rough waters?
+Staying calm under pressure and helping your team to do the same is an essential element of emotional intelligence in the workplace.
 And what of the work culture you’ve established?
-Do you micromanage employees, strangling them with bureaucracy, or are employees provided guidance, clarity of expectations and the space to execute their roles autonomously?
-We’re talking about qualitative, not quantitative, leadership, where respect and flexibility overrule fear and status-based leadership.
+Do you micromanage employees, or do you empower them with clear expectations, guidance and the autonomy to excel?
+We’re talking about qualitative, not quantitative, leadership.

 employees are more charitable

-Is your organization community focused?
-Do you create opportunities for workers to come together for a worthy cause, volunteer, and perform charitable acts?
+Is your organization community-focused?
+Do you create opportunities for workers to unite for a worthy cause, volunteer and perform charitable acts?
 Research says people are happier when doing for others, regardless of what’s happening in their own lives.
-Employees report greater engagement with an organization whose community service is embedded in their mission and culture.
+Employees report greater engagement with an organization with community service embedded in its mission and culture.

 employees are optimistic

 Happy workers know what’s what.
 They know whether or not the company’s in trouble or doing well because leadership is regularly communicative and open.
-It’s important that everyone knows what everyone knows; that tangible goals, expectations, company values and short- and long-term strategies are laid out clearly.
+It’s important to clearly lay out tangible goals, expectations, company values and short- and long-term strategies.
 Employees can’t buy into what they can’t see or understand.
-If they’re not kept in the loop, they’ll create a narrative that explains their sense of unease, one that’s usually far worse than what’s really happening.
-And they won’t engage if they feel they’re being lied to.
+If you don’t keep them in the loop, they’ll create a narrative that explains their sense of unease, one that’s usually far worse than what’s really happening.
+And they won’t engage if they feel managers aren’t being honest.

 the energy ramps up

 How does your workspace feel?
-Is there a spark of creativity in the air when you enter the office?
+Is there an air of creativity when you enter the office?
 Is it relaxed and productive?
-Or are people hunched over their computers avoiding eye contact with headphone firmly plugged in?
 Do people look like they’re happy to be at work?
 Are you creating a workplace where people want to be for a long time?
 Unhappy employees tend to create an unhappy or disconnected atmosphere.
-Happy employees tend to bring energy and engagement.
+Happy employees bring energy and engagement.

 stay up to date on the latest recruitment and labor market news, trends and reports